the-real-i9/i9chat-server/README.md

     }
   ```

+---
+The structure of a message's content, sent and received during interaction, is fully described [here](#message-content).

 ## API Endpoints

 All communication is implemented with WebSocket, therefore, all URLs are of the `ws://` protocol.
 Futhermore, all sent/received data are of the JSON data type.